djog/dojo/LessenProcessing/BalNaarRechts/README.md

 ## Wat is een variabele?

-In de eerste regel gebruiken we een variable:
+In de eerste regel gebruiken we een variabele:

 ```c++
 float x = 50;